COVID-19 Update: We are open and serving our clients. Learn More >>>

 New York Drug Crimes Defense

-Under the New York law there are 40 drug offenses related to controlled substances and marijuana.
-Most involve possession, distribution, manufacturing, and paraphernalia.
-While one is a violation and a few are misdemeanors, the majority of drug crimes are felonies.
+Under the New York law there are 30 drug offenses related to controlled substances, with the majority involving possession, distribution, manufacturing, and paraphernalia.
+While some are classified as misdemeanors, the majority of drug crimes fall into the category of felonies.

-Drug selling offenses involve selling, exchanging, disposing of, giving, or agreeing to sell, exchange, dispose of giving away drugs.
-Drug selling laws also prohibit unlawfully selling prescriptions and involving minors in drug distribution.
-Charges for drug selling offenses tend to me more serious than for drug possession offenses.
+Drug selling offenses include activities like selling, exchanging, disposing of, giving, or agreeing to sell or transfer drugs.
+These laws also cover the unlawful sale of prescriptions and involving minors in drug distribution.
+Generally, charges for drug selling offenses are more severe than those for drug possession.

-If you have a substance that resembles a controlled substance or marijuana but is not, then you have a valid defense to a drug charge.
+Not an illegal drug.
+If you have a substance that resembles a controlled substance but is not, then you have a valid defense to a drug charge.
 In fact there are many designer drugs that while they may cause symptoms similar to controlled substances, may not have the chemical makeup of a drug on the list of controlled substances which may mean that the drug is not illegal.
 A chemical lab test can show whether not the drug is a banned substance.

 Sentencing